bmlt-enabled/bmlt-satellite-base-class/README.md

 *3.2.4*
 * TBD
 * Broke the table styling out into separate files that are all loaded at once.
 This allows a lot more flexibility when implementing the table display.
+* Tweaked the GNYR style.
+* The JavaScript had a fundamental error that prevented multiple instances of the table.
+That's been fixed.

 *3.2.3*
 * March 30, 2016